 - 1. Log in to the Admin UI, and click System > Traffic Managers > Upgrade.... - 2.
 Follow the instructions to upload and apply the upgrade package.
-Where you are upgrading a cluster of Traffic Managers, select which of your other cluster members should receive the upgrade package (subject to the platform rules in "Upgrading a Cluster of Traffic Managers" on page 23).
+Where you are upgrading a cluster of Traffic Managers, select which of your other cluster members should receive the upgrade package (subject to the platform rules in Upgrading a Cluster of Traffic Managers).